Date: 17 January 2014. Beryl Lessons.

 chain was great -- worked well and without any worries about it

 chafing.
-My issues were all regarding the snubbers and for the next time I
+My issues were all regarding the snubbers.
+Prior to the next

 attached at both ends to Seaweed.